 Be strategic with the assets you use in DeFi

-DeFi tax is complicated in Germany - it’s why we wrote our guide!
+DeFi tax is complicated in Germany - it’s why we wrote a dedicated guide on it!

 But if you’re strategic about the assets you use in DeFi - you can benefit from the same tax free holding rules.
 For example, if you use crypto you’ve held more than a year to add liquidity to a pool - you’ll pay no tax on that trade when you receive your liquidity pool tokens.
 Similarly, if you leave your assets in the pool for a year (and hold your liquidity pool tokens for a year), you’ll pay no tax when you remove your liquidity from the pool either.

 Check out our German DeFi tax guide for more information, but in brief- utilising assets held more than a year in DeFi investments will significantly reduce your tax burden.

 Use a crypto tax calculator to simplify it all

 Want to simplify crypto tax altogether?
 Use a crypto tax calculator - like Koinly.

 Koinly helps you track all your investments, both short-term and long-term, so you know when to realise your gains and losses.
 It also calculates your crypto tax liability for you, including any short-term gains or income.

 All you have to do with Koinly is sync the wallets, exchanges, and blockchains you use via API or by uploading a CSV of your transaction history - then Koinly does the rest.
 You’ll only ever pay for Koinly when you want to download your tax report - with plans starting from €39.
 Sign up and try Koinly free today.